SJGowen/ITIL-4-Foundation/README.md

 #### The purpose of ITIL 4 is to provide organisations with comprehensive guidance for the management of IT-enabled services in the digital economy

 #### Examination breakdown
-The following table gives an indicative breakdown of the amount of questions per syllabus module for the exam
+The following table gives an indicative breakdown of the amount of questions per syllabus module for the exam:

 | Syllabus area | No of Qs |
 | ------------- | -----:|
 | 1.
 Understand the key concepts of service management | 5 |